 Finally, when coding for isolation, the facility should review the resident's status and determine if the criteria for a Significant Change of Status Assessment (SCSA) is met based on the effect the infection has on the resident's function and plan of care.
-The definition and criteria of "significant change of status" is found in Chapter 2, page 20.
+The definition and criteria of "significant change of status" is found in Chapter 2, Section 2.6, 03.
+Significant Change in Status Assessment (SCSA) (A0310A = 04).
 Regardless of whether the resident meets the criteria for an SCSA, a modification of the resident's plan of care will likely need to be completed.

-• O0100Z, None of the above
+O0100Z, None of the above